 So what does this mean for you?

-If you or others in your student group do not currently have a passport or permanent residence card and you live in one of the aforementioned states, you may want to invest in one now, especially if you plan to do any traveling early in 2018.
+If you or others in your student group do not currently have a passport or permanent residence card and you live in one of the aforementioned states or are traveling to one, you may want to invest in one now, especially if you plan to do any traveling early in 2018.
 A passport typically takes 3-6 months to acquire and will cost anywhere from $85-$125.

 If, however, you do not want to go get your passport this year you can just take the 'wait and see' approach with the situation and see if your particular state will change legislation anytime soon, passing new ID standards and allowing driver's licenses to be an accepted form of identification.